 Some people actually call them snickerdoodles or a snickerdoodle cookie. never the less, I’m sure the cross-continental slang language barrier doesn’t stop you from making these…

 These cookies don’t contain any milk, which is great.
 Milk-free french toast cookies! feel free to dip in almond milk.

 This recipe uses almond flour since they need to be nice and soft.
 I find using coconut flour troublesome and usually ends up harder than you want.

 Instead, I would use sesame seed flour (which is still nut free) and can be replaced at the same ratio as almond flour in this recipe.

 You can simply grind up sesame seeds in a food processor to make sesame seed flour.
 Just use untoasted sesame seeds, and don’t process them too much (it can turn into tahini).

 - 2 tsp Cinnamon Ground

-- Place the butter into a mixing bowl and beat with the natvia and sugar free maple syrup.
+- Place the butter into a mixing bowl and beat with the erythritol and sugar free maple syrup.
 Add the vanilla and egg, mix on low for another 15 seconds exactly.

-- Add the almond flour, xanthan gum, baking soda and salt.
+- Add the almond flour, xanthan gum, baking powder and salt.
 Mix until well combined.